Here’s literally everything you need to know about trout fishing in Missouri!

 We recommend the Elk Hair Caddis dry fly, the Stonefly nymph sizes 8 to 16, and the Soft Hackle wet flies, size 12-18.
-For more recommendations, we have documented the best flies for spring in this article.
+For more recommendations, we have documented the best flies for trout in this article.
 These will work for you throughout the state of Missouri.

-Best Trout Fishing Lakes and Rives in Missouri
+Spots for Trout Fishing in Missouri

 So we’ve gone over all boring essentials like permits, rules, and regulations, now it’s onto the fun part: where to fish!
 You’ll be spoilt for choice as there are so many excellent spots to go fly fishing for trout in Missouri.
 If you’ve been thinking, “That sounds great, but where are the places to fish near me?”, we’ve got your answers.
 Here are a few of the amazing lakes and rivers in Missouri where you’ll be bound to snag a trout or two: